 Babies normally protest when they have wet or soiled diapers, especially if their skin feels irritated.

-The signs: baby crying may be due to a heavy and/or smelly diaper
+The signs: Crying may be due to a heavy and/or smelly diaper

 Related: Common Childhood Conditions — Diarrhoea